pandeyarjun242/CollegeCollab/README.md

 During the pandemic it was a hassle to fill in college applications online.
 So this is a portal that helps students store all their data in one place and also interact with their counsellors.

+## Greetings Note

+Hello, I hope you like my attempt at solving a problem that I, and several other peers of mine faced.
+I tried to create an effective solution that I think is potentially scale to impact thousands of students across the world.
+I hope you like it

 ### Features:
 * Allows students to store essays, activities, transcripts, recommendations, scores and everything related to college apps.
 * Allows curation of college lists, deadlines.
 Can interact with counsellors smoothly.